VA Benefits GuideUpdated: November 3, 2022

 VA Disability Compensation

-VA disability compensation is paid to veterans who have VA-rated, service-connected medical conditions that were received or complicated by military service.
-Some VA disability pay may be offered for disabilities that occur after military service when it’s determined that the condition may be related to military service in some way.
+VA disability compensation is paid to veterans who have VA-rated, service-connected medical conditions received or complicated by military service.
+Some VA disability pay may be offered for disabilities occurring after military service when it’s determined that the condition may be related to military service.

 VA disability pay is a tax-free benefit.